 Direct PLUS Loans

-Direct PLUS Loans are available to parents of undergraduate dependent students, and to graduate or professional degree students.
+Direct PLUS Loans, commonly referred to as parent PLUS loans, are available to parents of undergraduate dependent students, and to graduate or professional degree students.
 PLUS loans assess a loan fee that is proportionately deducted from each loan disbursement.
 Interest is charged during all periods and PLUS loans require a credit check.

 Direct Consolidation Loans

 Direct Consolidation Loans allow consolidation of eligible federal loans into one loan with a single loan servicer after the borrower leaves school.
-Private loans and parental loans cannot be consolidated into a Direct Consolidation Loan.
+Direct PLUS Loans can generally be consolidated, however, Direct PLUS Loans received by parents to help pay for a dependent student’s education cannot be consolidated together with federal student loans that the student received.

 Private Loans may be offered by private financial lenders, such as a bank or credit union or offered directly by a school.
 In general, private loans are more expensive than federal student loans, and eligibility often depends on your credit history.
 Many private student loans require a cosigner and require payments while you are still in school.
 The interest on private loans may be variable.
 A variable interest rate means the rate can go up as interest rates in the marketplace rise.
 A higher interest rate means higher monthly payments and bigger loan balances.
 There may be fewer protections and fewer repayment options for private student loans as compared to federal student loans.